 2) The baby book

-I was given a lovely baby book from Soul at my baby shower.
-It has about 100 pages; some for adding photos of particular events and other specific pages to document everything from ‘The Birth’, who the baby looks like in the early days, how the baby sleeps at night, physical milestones and favourite foods to family tree, first hair cut (complete with area to stick said hair on), first holiday, first Christmas and so on.
+I was given a lovely baby book from at my baby shower.
+It has about 100 pages; some for adding photos of particular events and other specific pages to document everything from ‘The Birth’, who the baby looks like in the early days, how the baby sleeps at night, baby milestones and favourite foods to family tree, first hair cut (complete with area to stick said hair on), first holiday, first Christmas and so on.
 There’s also space to log the details of the Christening/baby naming ceremony.
 Great for ‘organising’ the memories.
 Each section is a nice length, so it’s very easy to maintain.

 3) The traditional photo album

 For each daughter, my husband bought me a leather-bound photograph album and had each girl’s name embossed on them.
 I have one from Smythson and two from Aspinal of London.
 They are gorgeous and both companies personalised them.
 However, they are not for the faint-hearted or light of pocket coming in at £315 and £165 each respectively (minus the personalisation).
 There are far cheaper photograph albums available that are beautiful; these were very special Christmas presents!
 I have long periods of not updating them even if I have taken the photographs, then get loads printed off at once.
-By the way Optimalprint does some great photo products.
+By the way, Inkifi does some great photo products.